SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 3/2/2017 ==

+Added code to get a menu appearing.

+This took me the longest to try and figure out how the screens would work.

+The simplest solution was to have a hybrid logic/render object that held both the logic of where it was up to in the rendering object but also had the logic "semi" separated out.

+See the Map screen.

+Still there are a lot more things that I need to figure out, like screen in a screen state.
+This is a little confusing and is quite hard with no pointers.

 == 1/2/2017 ==

 Reading up on Shake.JS to see if it can register foot steps.